 - Identify the opportunities to offer Islamic products to existing and new Relationships of Bank with aim to grow revenues from these products.

 - Market new Islamic banking customer to enhance the Islamic banking portfolio.

 - Visits customers with business teams in order to understand the needs of the customer with regard to Islamic products and communicate the same to all stakeholders.

-- Liaise with all internal stakeholders to structure and implement all Islamic products properly in bank core system and Prepare NPPA for new products.
+- Liaise with all the internal stakeholders to structure and implement all Islamic products properly in bank core system and Prepare NPPA for new products.

 - Interact with all stakeholders to ensure smooth operations and resolve any operational issues.